The historical search at flight-data.adsbexchange is currently down until further notice.

 We will investigate if ADSBx can extend the feeder historical search to 2+ years of data and maintain affordable infrastructure and storage.
 Data access is detailed at this link.

-Remember ADSBx already offers the following feeder access points.
+Remember ADSBx already offers the following features free to feeder.

 - FREE unblocked and unfiltered graphical global tracking via Global UI Map.

 - FREE unblocked and unfiltered global REST API access.